 What are your favorite apps for post-processing?

 My number one editing app is VSCO Cam.
 I’ve been using it since it was first released and I can’t imagine editing photos on my iPhone without it.
-I also use Mextures, Afterlight, Photoshop Express and Snapseed.
+I also use Mextures, Afterlight, Adobe Photoshop Express and Snapseed.
 But I only use them for minor edits.

 Do you use any iPhone photography accessories?